Shows and Opportunities

 Lolopolis Comedy Group

 Lolopolis Comedy Group is an improv team dedicated to creating high-quality, seriously funny shows for the Blacksburg community.
 We create 1-2 shows per semester -- come out and laugh with us!
+Audition for the fall semester were held in September, 2014.
+Who can audition?
+Anyone!
+No improvisation, comedy, or theatre experience required.
+Open to all students, faculty and community members.
+If you have any questions email Will Jennings.

 No Fear Theatre

 No Audition necessary!
-Join is in the Studio Theatre for an evening of open mic.
+Join us in the Studio Theatre for an evening of open mic.
 Open to all students, faculty and community members.
 Upcoming date: TBD.
 For information on how to get involved, please contact Susanna Rinehart.

 24-Hour Theatre Project